tmpg/secws/lab100/lab100_dbsat.md

 This completes the DBSAT lab.
 You can continue with lab 2.

-## Credits
+## Acknowledgements ##

-**Authors**
+- **Authors** - Adrian Galindo, PTS LAD & François Pons, PTS EMEA - Database Product Management - May 2020.

-- Adrian Galindo, PTS LAD & François Pons, PTS EMEA - Database Product Management - April 2020.
+- **Credits** - This lab is based on materials provided by Oracle Database Security Product Management.